cptmorgan-rh/quicksync_calc/README.md

 Runs a ffmpeg benchmark to get Avergage Speed, FPS, and Watts
 ===========================================

-Requires Docker, Intel CPU w/ QuickSync, jq, and intel-gpu-tools package
+Requires Docker, Intel CPU w/ QuickSync, printf, and intel-gpu-tools package

 This should be run as root with no other applications/containers running that would utilize quicksync.
 This includes DEs.